core-wg/oscore/draft-ietf-core-object-security.md

 Additionally to the previous section, the following applies when Observe is supported.

-Observe allows re-registration of observations (see 3.3.1 of {{RFC7641}}).
-A server receiving an Observe registration identical to a previously stored one (including Partial IV and Token) SHALL treat it as valid and reply with the last notification sent.
+#### Partial IV Processing

 A client receiving a notification SHALL compare the Partial IV of a received notification with the Notification Number associated to that Observe registration.
-Observe reordering MUST be linked to OSCORE's ordering of notifications.
+The ordering of notifications after OSCORE processing MUST be aligned with the Partial IV.
 The client MAY do so by copying the least significant bytes of the Partial IV into the Observe option, before passing it to CoAP processing.
 If the verification of the response succeeds, and the received Partial IV was greater than the Notification Number, then the client SHALL update the corresponding Notification Number with the received Partial IV.
 The client MUST stop processing notifications with a Partial IV which has been previously received.
 An application MAY require the client to discard notifications which have Partial IV less than the Notification Number.

 If messages are processed concurrently, the Partial IV needs to be validated a second time after decryption and before updating the replay protection data.
 The operation of validating the Partial IV and updating the replay protection data MUST be atomic.

+#### Observe in Intermediaries {#observe-replay-processing}

+In order to support intermediaries making re-registration of observations (see 3.3.1 of {{RFC7641}}), a server receiving an Observe registration identical to a previously stored one (including Partial IV and Token) SHALL treat it as valid and respond with the last notification sent.

 ## Losing Part of the Context State {#context-state}